Skip to Content

 Police in Uganda

-Mobile patrols are common tactics used by the police to deter crime.
+In Kampala, the police have reduced response times in recent years.
+Police are placed strategically across the city.
+Mobile patrols are also used to deter crime.
 You’ll regularly see police vehicles driving around the city.
 There are also motorcycle police.
+This has helped to reduce crime.

 The national emergency number in Uganda is 999.
 This number connects you to the police.
 If you find yourself in a dangerous situation, don’t hesitate to call.